oliviadavis593/DemoGrocer/docs/structure.md

   - `events.py` – JSONL writer, historical helpers (for returns accounting), and the database bridge for simulator events.
   - `inventory.py` – Odoo inventory repository for loading and mutating stock quants.
   - `state.py` & `scheduler.py` – Track job execution intervals and schedule recurring runs.
-- `services/integration/` – Shared integration runner wiring that authenticates with Odoo once, exposes an inventory repository, and offers a CLI for sync cycles.
+- `services/integration/` – Shared integration runner wiring that authenticates with Odoo once, exposes an inventory repository, offers a CLI for sync cycles, and now ships `fixtures.py`/`movements.py` helpers for offline stock snapshots and synthetic movement timelines.
 - `services/analysis/` – Post-processing helpers such as `shrink_triggers.py`, which emits `flag_low_movement` and `flag_overstock` events based on recent sales velocity.
 - `services/recall/` – Recall orchestration utilities shared by the CLI and API routes for quarantining stock.
 - `services/docs/labels.py` – Markdown-based PDF label renderer with optional WeasyPrint integration and pure-Python fallback.